All About Digestive Enzymes: Side Effects, Safety & More

 In the absence of digestive enzymes, malabsorption often occurs and can lead to malnutrition.
 Technically, this is referred to as exocrine pancreatic insufficiency (EPI).
 However, the pancreas has plenty of endocrine (hormonal) functions such as glucagon and insulin secretion too.

-Various reasons exist as to why someone doesn’t produce enough digestive enzymes naturally.
+Various reasons exist as to why someone does not produce enough digestive enzymes naturally.
 The main issues include:

 • Insulin dysregulation from a diet high in refined carbs or due to diabetes